fekerel/cbrn-to-fakeapi/GUIDE.md

 ### 5.1) Schema-driven assertions (mandatory)
 Use `openapi.json` as the source of truth for response shapes and constraints.
 Your tests must assert key schema elements, not just that `data` is an object.
 Aim for concise but meaningful coverage:

-- Required vs optional/non-nullable fields
-  - Assert all fields that the schema documents as required or non-nullable are present in the response with correct types.
-  - For nullable or optional fields, if present, assert their types; avoid assuming presence when `nullable: true` (or similar) is indicated.
+STRICT: Non-nullable field assertions (MANDATORY)
+  - For EVERY field defined in the response schema that does NOT have `nullable: true`, include an explicit `expect(...)` asserting its presence AND type.
+Do not skip any non-nullable field.
+  - This rule applies to top-level fields, nested object fields, and representative array item fields.
+  - Fields marked `nullable: true` (or genuinely optional) should have type asserted only when present; presence is not required.
-  - If the schema/example in OpenAPI depicts fields without `nullable: true`, treat them as expected in responses and validate them.
+  - If the OpenAPI schema/example shows a field without `nullable: true`, treat it as expected in the response and assert it.
 - Types and enums
   - Assert primitive types (string/number/boolean/integer).
   - For enums, assert value ∈ allowed set.